 We selected our aircraft with realism in mind.
 The Marchetti SF260 is a combat ready fighter/trainer.
 This amazing, fully aerobatic, high-performance aircraft is capable of withstanding the high G, three dimensional, aerobatic environment of the aerial combat arena.
 We are the only company in the industry to use these aircraft exclusively on our nationwide tour of the United States.
-To flight operations at our headquarters in Fullerton, California, Air Combat USA added the Extra 300L, an aerobatic champion, to the flight-line.
-It boasts an extremely high roll-rate and exhibits cockpit characteristics similar to the F-16.

 The Best Aircraft Selected With Realism In Mind

 The SF-260 was designed by the Italian Dott Ing.
 Stelio Frati: SF stands for SIAI Marchetti (builder) and Frati; 260 denotes the hp.
 The aircraft was certified in April 1966.
 Twenty-seven Air Forces fly approximatley 1000 SF 260’s and the USAF has considered the aircraft for its new EFS (Enhanced Flight Screener).
 Less than 100 (some new, some ex-military) have been imported to the U.S. Others have been used as fighter trainers by NATO forces.

 Under wing hard points can be equipped to carry rockets and guns.
 Although it is a piston single, it flies like a small jet with small wings and speed.
 Like a jet’s wings, the 260’s are machete thin and perfectly taper in chord and thickness.
 With small laminar flow wings it doesn’t leap off the ground so every takeoff is made with 20 degrees of flap.
 It is flown from the right seat with your left hand on the throttle and your right hand on the stick; fighter-jock-style if flying alone.